 Your time at university gives you many experiences and skills that employers are looking for.
 Take some time each semester to update your CV.

-Registered students also have access to our new CV resources.
+Registered students also have access to our CV resources via your Office365 account.
 These tools will allow you to

 - learn the layout of an effective CV, endorsed by our employer partners via our elearning modules

 - follow guidelines to make your experiences stand out

 - use artificial intelligence - CareerSet - to review your CV, get feedback and improve your CVs rating and compare your CV to a job spec.

 We've got the information you need to get your CV together, prepare a great cover letter, and complete application forms.